nick8325/remarkable-fs/README.rst

 Running
 -------

+First make sure that your reMarkable is plugged into your computer.
 Make an empty directory on your computer.
 This directory is where your documents will appear.
 Then run ``remarkable-fs``.
 You will be prompted for the path to this directory; type it in.
 (On macOS, you